dmorse/pscfpp/README.md

 pscfpp/bin directory, and the above instructions assume that this is their intended final destination.
-If the pscfpp/ directory is installed within a user's home directory, the above instructions do not require the use of sudo or adminstrator permission, but instead require the user to modify their PATH environment variable to allow the unix shell to find executables installed in psfpp/bin.
+If the pscfpp/ directory is installed within a user's home directory, the above instructions do not require the use of sudo or adminstrator permission, but instead require the user to modify their PATH variable to allow the unix shell to find executables installed in psfpp/bin.

 ## Command line usage

-PSCF is a package containing three different SCFT programs (pscf_fd, pscf_pc, and pscf_pg) that are designed for different geometries, using different algorithms or different computer hardware.
+PSCF is a package containing three different SCFT programs (pscf_fd, pscf_pc, and pscf_pg) that are designed for different geometries or different hardware, but that have very similar interfaces.
 To perform a calculation, each of these programs must read a parameter file and a command file.
 The parameter file, which is processed first, is a fixed format file that contains parameters required to describe the physical